nmank/DMDc4Climate/README.md

 * Demo, Nicola, Marco Tezzele, and Gianluigi Rozza.
 "PyDMD: Python dynamic mode decomposition."
 Journal of Open Source Software 3.22 (2018): 530.

 ## Getting Started
+### First time?
 * Download the data: train_val.tar.gz from [ClimateBench](https://zenodo.org/records/7064308) to ./data then extract the files to ./data/train_val
+* See getting_started.ipynb for fitting dmdc and plotting autoregressive component & forcing contribution

+### To reproduce results
 * Create ./models/DMD, ./models/DMDc-hankelforcing, and ./plots directories
 * Create a conda enviroment using the packages in requirements.txt and python 3.12.3
 * Run the notebooks in build_models to build the DMD and DMDc models